Admissions Frequently Asked Questions

 Certificate Programs – 1 year (3 consecutive semesters)

-Is there a waiting list for the Associate of Science in Nursing (ASN) Program?
+Is there a waiting list for either the Associate of Science in Nursing (ASN) or Bachelor of Science in Nursing (BSN) Programs?

-Mercy College’s ASN program admits 136 nursing students twice a year, fall and spring.
+Both Mercy Colleges' ASN and BSN programs together admit 136 nursing students twice a year, fall and spring.

-Once students start their desired certificate or degree program, attendance in the summer semester is required.
+Once students start their desired certificate or degree program, attendance in the summer semester may be required.
 Liberal Arts and Science courses are also offered during the summer.